This is a guest blog post written by Tasha Swearingen

-When he finished, he had a fully functional and complete computer.
+When Noah finished, he had a fully functional and complete computer.
 If he’s not using it, he can box it all up nice and tidy into the box he built for it.
 However, I wanted to see how this thing worked!
 So, I asked him to show me how to set it up.
 Of course, proud of his accomplishments, he challenged me to get it up and running (meaning, to know where to plug this and that) – which I obviously did not do.
-After telling him to do it and show me how it works, I have to say I was pretty impressed myself.
+After telling him to do it and show me how it works, I have to say I was pretty impressed with it myself.

 I can’t believe that Piper has made these kits so super easy that kids can not only put them together on their own but also have something functional when they’re done.
 AND, they can play Minecraft on them.
 Enough said because, after all, what else is there to play when you’re 12?

-I wasn’t the only one interested in this; his 17 year-old sister wanted to see how this contraption worked, too.
+I wasn’t the only one interested in this; his 17-year-old sister wanted to see how this contraption worked, too.
 So, he took her over to it and showed her.
 She was equally impressed.

 All in all, Noah – and Piper – have both done a great job with this product.
 Noah was interested in the idea of it before it came but he was THRILLED with it once it actually got here.
 I must admit, I was quite shocked myself.
-I expected some cheap-y looking LeapFrog “build your own computer” (sarcasm) kit.
+I expected some cheap looking LeapFrog “build your own computer” (sarcasm) kit.
 I was floored with what we received…and with how heavy the pieces were.